eboreapps/Scikit-Learn-Playground/README.md

 # Scikit-Learn-Playground
-A repository to share Scikit Learn Machine Learning algorithms and small snippets with the world
+A repository to share Scikit Learn Machine Learning algorithms and small snippets with the world, majority of the packages already comes with anaconda distribution, installation section mentions the ones which you need to install explicitly.

 ![Alt text](rbf.png?raw=true "SVM using RBF Kernel")

 ## Installation
-1. Install Python Tools for Visual Studio (You can use any of your favorite text editor).
+1. Install Python Tools for Visual Studio (You can use any of your favorite text editor though).
 2. Anaconda Python
+3. Nltk
+    * conda install nltk
+    * import nltk
+    * nltk.download()
+4. Seaborn (conda install seaborn)

 ## Contributing
 1. Fork it!